Vishalsingh369/foodmood-app/README.md

 - Different dev and prod bundles

-  React Features   (point to remember)
+ # React Features   (point to remember)

-- config driven UI

-- resData?.info   =>  this is optional chaining
-- always use key={id} pair while iterating over the loop (map,reduce,filter  or  loop)  or else use index to iterate over the loop

-- two types of export :-

-1. named export
-2. default export
+ #  Conflict Driven UI :-
+conflict driven UI is a software development approach where the client side code define and render user interface based on the data coming from backend